ermlikeyeah/ermlikeyeah.github.io/_posts/2018-03-27-continual-gradual-improvement-poster-download.markdown

 Get it as [a PDF](/assets/continual gradual improvement - a4 - artwork.pdf) (which will scale fine to A3) or [a JPG](/assets/continual gradual improvement - 3200px - screen.jpg).

-And maybe drop me a line if you stick it up somewhere.
+And if you stick it up somewhere, maybe [drop me a line](/contact).